 The postcard is a functionless advert.
 Given the limited clues in the text, it exists as a dichotic promotion of a tune likely to remain untraced.
-With the advent of the internet, much of the mystery surrounding record hunting has been erased.
-However, if you have no leads on the tune for which you are searching, the elusive quality remains.
+With the advent of music recognition software, much of the mystery surrounding record hunting has been erased.

 My policy at the moment is that I will not disclose to anyone the title of the tune unless they correctly identify it themselves.
 My frustration in the search for the tune is passed on to the (interested) reader/ viewer.
 Of course the lack of specificity allows a wider understanding of the text, drawing more people into the work.